kuking/go-pqsw/README.md

 # Post Quantum Secure Wire
 Implementation in Go language of a secure-wire, using safe post-quantum cryptography.
-It has a simple and light key-agreement protocol which includes some future proof features. i.e. client puzzle challenge, pragmatic one-time-pad, triple AES-256 (more on this later), KEM SIDH Sike using up to Fp751 curves, etc.
+It has a simple and light key-agreement protocol which includes some future proof features. i.e. client puzzle challenge, pragmatic one-time-pad, triple AES-256 (more on this later), FrodoKEM & SIDH Sike.

 __Usages:__ Drop-in replacement for ssh/ssl tunnels and TLS connections.
 Can be useful if you want to build a service and would prefer to avoid TLS, or if you want to tunnel an existing service via a post-quantum secure channel (see